twbs/bootstrap/site/content/docs/5.3/customize/components.md

 ## Creating your own

 We encourage you to adopt these guidelines when building with Bootstrap to create your own components.

-We've extended this approach ourselves to the custom components in our documentation and examples.
-Components like our callouts are built just like our provided components with base and modifier classes.
+We used this same approach to create custom components such as the callouts used in our documentation and examples.
+The callout component isn't provided by bootstrap.

+Just like the components provided by Bootstrap, our callouts are built with base and modifier classes as shown below.

 <div class="bd-example">
   <div class="bd-callout my-0">